 FPIs Turn Net Buyers After A Day

-Foreign portfolio investors bought stocks worth Rs 1,602.2 crore, according to provisional data from the NSE.
+Foreign portfolio investors mopped up stocks worth Rs 1,513.4 crore, according to provisional data from the NSE.

-Overseas investors turned net buyers of Indian equities on Tuesday.Foreign portfolio investors bought stocks worth Rs 1,602.2 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors turned net sellers and sold equities worth Rs 1,959 crore, the NSE data showed.India received the highest-ever foreign portfolio inflows in 2023 and surpassed emerging market peers amid global volatility and ...
+Overseas investors turned net buyers of Indian equities after a day on Thursday.Foreign portfolio investors mopped up stocks worth Rs 1,513.4 crore, according to provisional data from the National Stock Exchange.Domestic institutional investors remained net sellers and offloaded equities worth Rs 1,387.4 crore, the NSE data showed.India received the highest-ever foreign portfolio inflows in 2023 and surpassed emerging market peers am...

-Foreign portfolio investors bought stocks worth Rs 1,602.2 crore, according to provisional data from the National Stock Exchange.
+Foreign portfolio investors mopped up stocks worth Rs 1,513.4 crore, according to provisional data from the National Stock Exchange.

-Domestic institutional investors turned net sellers and sold equities worth Rs 1,959 crore, the NSE data showed.
+Domestic institutional investors remained net sellers and offloaded equities worth Rs 1,387.4 crore, the NSE data showed.

 India received the highest-ever foreign portfolio inflows in 2023 and surpassed emerging market peers amid global volatility and valuation concerns.